 Research philosophy in the ‘research onion’

-The choice of a specific philosophy for a research is impacted by practical implications.
+The choice of a specific research philosophy is impacted by practical implications.
 There are important philosophical differences between studies that focus on facts and numbers such as an analysis of the impact of foreign direct investment on the level of GDP growth and qualitative studies such as an analysis of leadership style on employee motivation in organizations.

 Moreover, as it is illustrated in table below, there are popular data collection methods associated with each research philosophy.